matteo-stat/computer-vision-convmixer/README.md

 You can use alternatively the notebook "*convmixer-experiment-cifar10.ipynb*" or the script "*convmixer-experiment-cifar10.py*" to run an experiment on cifar-10 data using a convmixer network!

 You can install the required dependencies using the "*requirements.txt*" file (WARNING -> jupyter notebooks dependencies not included), everything should work as expected using python 3.12 or similar versions.

+**NOTE**: in this implementation i deliberately tried to use as few functions as possible.
+While it's useful to encapsulate repetetive basic building blocks (ex. convolution, batchnorm, activation) in functions, it quickly became a real nightmare when the only goal it's to understand a network design.
+When I look for network implementations and my goal is pure architectures understanding, I personally hate the functions inceptions when building simple stuff.
+Hope you will find easier to read the implementation in this way!